eupnea-project/eupnea-project.github.io/project-pages/faq.md

 # FAQ

+### I have UEFI/Custom BIOS installed on my Chromebook
+If you have completely replaced your Chromebooks firmware with a custom BIOS/UEFI, you will not be able to boot Depthboot.
+You can however still boot EupneaOS.
+To be able to boot Depthboot, you will need to revert your firmware to stock.

+### I have RW_Legacy installed on my Chromebook
+Installation of rw_legacy/alt_fw that can be accessed with ctrl+L/"Select alternate bootloader" does not affect your Chromebooks ability to boot Depthboot.
+Just follow the instructions as usual.

 ### Will Depthboot/EupneaOS remove my ChromeOS installation?

 Only if you choose to do so.
 Neither Depthboot nor EupneaOS will remove your ChromeOS installation, unless you